Analogs of Schur functions for rank two Weyl groups obtained from grid-like posets

 A {\em two-color function} for a grid poset $(P,\leq_{_{P}}, \mathbf{chain}: P \longrightarrow [m])$ is a function $\mathbf{color}: P \longrightarrow \Delta$ such that (1) $|\Delta| = 2$, (2) $\mathbf{color}(u) = \color(v)$ if $\mathbf{chain}(u) = \mathbf{chain}(v)$, and (3) if $u$ and $v$ are in the same connected component of $P$ with $\mathbf{chain}(u) = \mathbf{chain}(v)+1$, then $\color(u) \not= \color(v)$.
 A {\em \dichromatic grid poset} is a grid poset $(P, \leq_{_{P}}, \mathbf{chain}: P \longrightarrow [m])$ together with a two-color function $\color: P \longrightarrow \Delta$.
 We sometimes use the notation $P$ by itself to refer to the \dichromatic grid poset $\digriddelta$.
 We typically use $\Delta = \{\alpha,\beta\}$.

 A two-color grid poset has the {\em max property} if (1) $\chain(u) \leq 2$ for any maximal element $u$ and (2) $\color(u) \not= \color(v)$ whenever $u$ and $v$ are distinct maximal elements.
 This innocuous property is one of the key hypotheses of \MainTheorem.
-Moreover, it is one of two combinatorial properties that uniquely characterize semistandard posets (see \S1 above, \S 6 of \cite{ADLMPPW}, or \cite{DonClassification}), and it was crucial in formulating a uniform combinatorial argument for the uniqueness of weight bases for irreducible semisimple Lie algebra representations associated with semistandard lattices (when such weight bases exist), see \cite{ADLP}.
+It is one of two combinatorial properties that uniquely characterize semistandard posets, see \S 6 of \cite{DonDistributive}.
+Moreover, this property was crucial in formulating a uniform combinatorial argument for the uniqueness of weight bases for irreducible semisimple Lie algebra representations associated with semistandard lattices (when such weight bases exist), see \cite{ADLP}.

 For any two-color grid poset $P$, the associated distributive lattice $L = \mathbf{J}(P)$ of order ideals taken from $P$ is naturally edge-colored: When an order ideal $\telt$ covers an order ideal $\selt$ in the Hasse diagram for $L$, then $\telt \setminus \selt = \{u\}$ for some $u \in P$, in which case we give the edge $\selt \rightarrow \telt$ the color $i := \color(u)$ and depict this as $\selt \myarrow{i} \telt$.
 We write $L= \mathbf{J}_{color}(P)$ to emphasize that the edges of $L$ have colors thusly associated with the vertex colors of $P$.
 This distributive lattice is diamond-colored in the sense that on any diamond of edges in the order diagram for $L$, we have $i=l$ and $j=k$.